olga-od-ua/the-gift-of-the-gab/README.md

 3. I am Carla from Portugal and I work as an Au-pair in Ireland.
 I have spare time I would like to use to improve my English.
 (General course)

+	a.
+Upon landing on Home page Carla can navigate to Course Info tab from the Navbar.
+Once she is on the Course Info Page she will see the General Course information that can attract her.
+From there she will be able to hit the Book button which will prompt her to complete her booking by contacting the school.

+	b.
+Alternatively Carla can hit General Course brick-like button from Home page which will bring her to the Course Info page.
+Once she is on the Course Info Page she will see the General Course information that can attract her.
+From there she will be able to hit the Book button which will prompt her to complete her booking by contacting the school.

+	c.
+Carla may also want to go straight to the Contact Us tab from the Navbar to enquire more information through one of the contact options.

 4. I am Ben from Austria and I am studying Art in Galway, Ireland.
 I need to improve my English so I can feel more confident both in and outside college conversations.
 (General course, connect with a teacher from Connacht)

+	a.

 5. I am Peter from Germany.
 I am moving to Dublin, Ireland, to work for one of the biggest hotel chains as an Assistant Front Desk Manager and I would like to improve my English for that purpose.
 (Hospitality English course)

+	a.
+Upon landing on the Home Page Peter can click on the brick-like button Hospitality English which is the most likely one to get his attention.
+From there Peter will be redirected to the Course Info page, more specifically, to the Hospitality English card.
+From there Peter can hit the Learn More button or go straight to Book button which will prompt her to complete her booking by contacting the school.

 6. I am Sandra from Croatia who wants to move to Ireland next year and find a job in sales but I need to improve my English.
 (Business course)